oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 to specify the namespace in which the operator will be installed.
 If not specified, then it defaults to `default`.
-If the namespace does not already exist, then Helm will automatically create it (and will also create a default Kubernetes service account named `-default` in the new namespace), but note that Helm will not remove the namespace or service account when the release is uninstalled.
+If the namespace does not already exist, then Helm will automatically create it (and Kubernetes will create a `default` service account in the new namespace), but note that Helm will not remove the namespace or service account when the release is uninstalled.
 If the namespace already exists, then Helm will use it.
 These are standard Helm behaviors.